zzFire07/Personal-Website/README.md

 # My-Website
 This is a personal website I made by myself, created to show my abilities and my achievements.

 This website is static.
-Made with HTML, CSS and JavaScript.
+Made with pure HTML, pure CSS and pure JavaScript.

 ## How to run